-6 Thought-Provoking Easy Ways to Forgiving Your Mother
+6 Thought-Provoking Easy Ways to Forgive Your Mother

-Learn how to forgive your mother to let go of childhood trauma
+Learn how to forgive your mother and let go of childhood trauma

 Each year we are reminded of Mother’s Day.
 How do you feel when you think back to your experiences with your mother?
 For those of us that have experienced a problematic upbringing, we can really become lost in pain.
 Do you often think back to your own childhood and feel stuck relieving the trauma you experienced or perhaps you feel resentment for the parent that was supposed to be there for you?
 You’re not alone.
 Often, my clients tell me how unsettled they are by their parent(s) who were not there for them and ultimately made them feel unloved and unwanted.
 It takes many months (even years) of therapy to undo some of the knots, and even then, it takes time to feel some sort of resolution.

 This article explores some ways to forgive your mother in order to let go of childhood trauma.